Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-MySQL-README.md

 ```

-#### Enable Microsoft Entra-based authentication
+#### Enable Azure AD-based authentication

-To use Microsoft Entra access with Azure Database for MySQL, you should set the Microsoft Entra admin user first.
+To use Azure Active Directory access with Azure Database for MySQL, you should set the Azure Active Directory (Azure AD) admin user first.
 Only
-an Microsoft Entra admin user can create/enable users for Microsoft Entra-based authentication.
+an Azure Active Directory (Azure AD) Admin user can create/enable users for Azure Active Directory (Azure AD)-based authentication.

 ```Azure CLI
 az mysql server ad-admin create \